-The theory/simulation effort is initially focusing on developing key simulation capabilities of general use at the 2DCC and beyond in modeling and understanding growth of 2D chalcogenides.
-Reactive force field development, guided by first-principles expertise, will expand the capabilities of these force fields to handle precursor chemistry and substrate interactions.
-Additional efforts will target mass and heat transport to the substrate surface, and development of theoretical tools and results for the interpretation of in situ characterization probes (e.g. optical spectra, scanned probe, electron microscopy).
+The theory/simulation effort is focusing on developing key simulation capabilities of general use at the 2DCC and beyond in modeling and understanding growth of 2D chalcogenides.
+Reactive force field development, guided by first-principles expertise and accelerated by advance sampling techniques, will expand the capabilities of these force fields to handle precursor chemistry and substrate interactions.
+Additional efforts will target mass and heat transport to the substrate surface, computational thermochemistry to model phase equilibria during synthesis, and development of theoretical tools and results for the interpretation of in situ characterization probes (e.g. optical spectra, scanned probe, electron microscopy).
 The over-arching goal here is to develop simulation tools that will enable key insights into kinetic growth processes, within broader thermodynamic constraints, and to make both tools and results available for broad use, both anticipating future experimental needs and reacting to current experimental needs.

 Capability and Unique Aspects

 The 2DCC has unique capabilities in the Theory/Simulation facility by virtue of the combined capabilities of the 2DCC theory team – which covers multiple aspects of materials computation – and the underpinning technical capabilities of the Materials Computation Center (MCC) and the Institute for CyberScience – Advanced Cyberinfrastructure (ICS-ACI) at Penn State.